 We all know that when we’re unhappy or upset, we make bad communication choices.
 We’ve all said something in the heat of the moment, sent an email or text we regretted, or wrote an angry letter.
 It happens.
 And it happens way more on the internet than in person because it’s so easy.

 As anyone working in tech support or community management knows, being on the receiving end of that unhappiness is no fun.
-As the Community Manager for the Offbeat Bride Tribe, it’s my job to deal with our members whenever they’re unhappy, mad, or sad.
+As a Community Manager, it’s my job to deal with our members whenever they’re unhappy, mad, or sad.

 This in mind, there’s a little thing called the “24-Hour Reply Rule” that has become my friend when managing the Offbeat Bride Tribe.
 This rule isn’t about me needing to reply to an email in under 24 hours (my general policy is to reply to all member email within 12 hours, if possible).
 No, the “24-Hour Reply Rule” is this: When emotions are heated, don’t reply for 24 hours.